biosaxs-dev/molass-library/paper.md

 [^5]: The meaning of "contraints" is left abstract here for brevity.
 It should be made precise in the context of model application not only from the models themselves but also by additional cutomization adjusted to reality, which will be disscussed elsewhere.

+# Elutin curve sources

+in preparation to include some brief decsription about UV, X-ray, mapping, ...

 # Acknowledgements

 This research was partially supported by the Platform Project for Supporting Drug Discovery and Life Science Research [Basis for Supporting Innovative Drug Discovery and Life Science Research (BINDS)] from AMED under grant numbers ...